Presented by the National Screen Institute – Canada (NSI)

 When does it take place?

-The 2018 training begins on April 30 and finishes with a graduation ceremony on August 2 (these dates are subject to change).
-If you are selected for the course, you will get minimum wage throughout.
+2020 training begins on April 27 and finishes with a graduation ceremony on July 31 (these dates are subject to change).
+If you are selected for the course, you will be paid minimum wage throughout.

 Who are the CBC New Indigenous Voices faculty?

-Lisa Meeches, Ursula Lawson and Kaya Wheeler.
+Lisa Meeches, Kaya Wheeler and Sarah Simpson-Yellowquill.
 Read about the faculty.